medusalix/xow/README.md

 It communicates with the dongle via `libusb` and provides joystick input through the `uinput` kernel module.
 The input mapping is based on existing kernel drivers like [xpad](https://github.com/paroj/xpad).

-**NOTE:** xow is still at a **VERY EARLY** stage of development.
-Do not be surprised if it does not work *at all*.
-In case of problems, please open an issue with all the relevant details (dongle version, controller version, logs, captures, etc.) and I will see what I can do.

 ## Important notes

 The Xbox One wireless dongle requires a proprietary firmware to operate.